volterraedge/terraform-provider-volterra/docs/resources/volterra_tcp_loadbalancer.md

 `origin_pools_weights` - (Optional) Origin pools and weights used for this load balancer..
 See [Origin Pools Weights ](#origin-pools-weights) below for details.

+`active_service_policies` - (Optional) Apply the specified list of service policies and bypass the namespace service policy set.
+See [Active Service Policies ](#active-service-policies) below for details.

+`no_service_policies` - (Optional) Do not apply any service policies i.e. bypass the namespace service policy set (bool).

+`service_policies_from_namespace` - (Optional) Apply the active service policies configured as part of the namespace service policy set (bool).

 `default_lb_with_sni` - (Optional) Also enables usage as Default LB for Non SNI Clients (bool).

 `no_sni` - (Optional) Loadbalancer without Server Name Indication support (bool).

 `sni` - (Optional) Enables Server Name Indication for Loadbalancer (bool).

+### Active Service Policies

+Apply the specified list of service policies and bypass the namespace service policy set.

+`policies` - (Required) If all policies are evaluated and none match, then the request will be denied by default..
+See [ref](#ref) below for details.

 ### Advertise Custom